chanhyeong28/TradingAlgorithmForDeribit/PROJECT_STRUCTURE.md

 ## Configuration

-Configuration files are stored in `key/` directory (excluded from git):
+Configuration is managed through a `.env` file (excluded from git):
+- Copy `.env.example` to `.env` and fill in your credentials
-- API credentials
+- All API credentials, database settings, and optional configurations
-- Database connection
-- Telegram notifications (optional)
+- The RSA private key should be placed at the path specified in `DERIBIT_PRIVATE_KEY_PATH` (default: `key/private.pem`)

+See `.env.example` for all available configuration options.

 ## Database Schema